kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 3.6 Stateprinter.Assert

-From v2.0, StatePrinter ships with assert methods accesible from `printer.Assert`.
+From v2.0, StatePrinter ships with assert methods accessible from `printer.Assert`.
 These assert methods are preferable to the ordinary assert methods of your unit testing framework:

 * They wrap the current unit testing framework of your choice
-* They code generates your expected values.
+* They code generate your expected values.
 It is almost fully automatic to write your asserts and update them when the code changes.
 * Some of them are lenient to newline issues by unifying the line ending representation before asserting.
 This is particularly nice when you are coding and testing on multiple operating systems (such as deploying to the cloud) or when you plugins such as Resharper is incapable of proper line ending handling when copy/pasting.

 Need more explanation here.
 For now look at: https://github.com/kbilsted/StatePrinter/blob/master/StatePrinter/TestAssistance/Asserter.cs